sumitsarraf/fake-apis-json-server/README.md

 * http://localhost:3000/users?_sort=firstName&_order=desc (Sorts the records with the first name in descending order)
 * http://localhost:3000/users?age_gte=40 (Returns the users whose age ≥40).
 Similarly you can set for age_lte and age_gte&age_lte
 * http://localhost:3000/users?q=Sachin (Returns the users which contain the string “Sachin”)

+# POST

+Let’s add one new user to the users request.
+Open a new tab in Postman and run the query (http://localhost:3000/users) with the POST operation.
+You need to set the header: Content-Type as application/json.
+In the body, select the body type as raw and add the following content:

+	{
+		“id”:4,
+		“firstName”:”Rohit”,
+		“lastName”:”Sharma”,
+		“age”:32
+	}

+If you make a GET call, you should see 4 users now.

+#PUT

+Let’s modify the record with id 1
+Open a new tab in Postman and run the query (http://localhost:3000/users/1) with the PUT operation.
+You need to set the header: Content-Type as application/json.
+In the body, select the body type as raw and add the following content:

+	{
+		“firstName”:”Sachin”,
+		“middleName”:”Ramesh”,
+		“lastName”:”Tendulkar”,
+		“age”:47
+	}

+#DELETE

+Let’s try to remove the user with id 3
+Open a new tab in Postman and run the query (http://localhost:3000/users/3) with the DELETE operation.
+The response is returned as empty {} object.
+This indicates that the object with the respective id is successfully deleted

+If you make a GET call, you should only see 3 users now.

+#PATCH
+Let’s modify the first name of the record with id 2 Open a new tab in Postman and run the query (http://localhost:3000/users/2) with the PATCH operation.
+You need to set the header: Content-Type as application/json.
+In the body, select the body type as raw and add the following content:
+	{
+		“firstName”: “Test”
+	}

+If you make a GET call, you should only see the user with id 2 should have the first name as “Test”